eygraber/gh-merge-queue/README.md

 - `--muted`: Disable the bell sound.
 - `--dry-run`: Print the commands that would be executed without running them.
 - `--[no-]auto-merge`: Enable or disable auto-merge for the pull requests (default: enabled).
+- `--pre-push-command <cmd>`: Command to run before pushing to GitHub.
 - `--help`: Show the help message.

 ## Dependencies